RAID Levels | Advanced Techniques for Data Storage - Qiling

 When to use RAID 0:

-If the data is not important and needs to be read or written at a high speed, then the RAID 0 technology may be a good choice.
+If the data is not critical and needs to be read or written quickly, RAID 0 may be a suitable option.

-The RAID 1 is featured with disk mirroring, which means the data can be copied across multiple disks and write data to different spaces simultaneously.
-As a result, read operations are quick since data may be read from both drives at the same time.
+RAID 1 features disk mirroring, which allows data to be copied across multiple disks and written to different spaces simultaneously, making read operations quick as data can be read from both drives at the same time.

 The number of disks required: at least 2 disks.